-A museum where you can take a look at the history and culture of Kyoto
+Take a look at the history and culture of Kyoto at this museum

 The Museum of Kyoto is a comprehensive cultural facility for introducing the history and culture of Kyoto in a way that is easy to understand.
-In addition to the varied special exhibitions and the film theater, the Museum has Roji Tenpo, a street of shops and restaurants based on traditional Kyoto townhouse design.
-And you can relax, knowing that museum brochures and on-site guidance explanation signs are all written in English, Chinese, and Korean.
+In addition to the varied special exhibitions and movie theater, the Museum has Roji Tenpo, a street of shops and restaurants based on traditional Kyoto townhouse designs.
+And you can relax, knowing that museum brochures, on-site guidance, explanations and signs are all written in English, Chinese, and Korean.

 On the second and third floors, exhibited materials tell Kyoto’s story—its history, culture, and art.
 The fourth floor has periodically changing exhibits of Japanese and foreign arts and crafts. * Photo-taking is prohibited in the exhibit rooms. * Admission tickets can be purchased at the general information counter on the first floor.